Pizza Hut: Pasta Hut

 On April 1, 2008, Pizza Hut in America sent emails to customers advertising their pasta items.
 The email (and similar advertising on the company's website) stated: "Pasta so good, we changed our name to Pasta Hut!"
 The name change was a publicity stunt held on April Fools' Day, extending through the month of April, with the company's Dallas headquarters changing its exterior logo to Pasta Hut.

 This name change was also used to promote the new Tuscani Pasta line and the new Pizza Hut dine-in menu.
-The first Pasta Hut advertisement shows the original Pizza Hut restaurant being imploded and recreated with a "Pasta Hut" sign.
+The first Pasta Hut advertisement showed the original Pizza Hut restaurant being imploded and re-created with a "Pasta Hut" sign.

 A version of this stunt was re-created by Pizza Hut's UK operation later that year in October 2008, which included ten locations in London temporarily taking on new "Pasta Hut" signage.
 Pizza Hut UK's chief executive at the time has insisted that this was solely intended as a "PR exercise" and the chain never planned on permanently changing its name in the UK or elsewhere.